Nutrition and Vision: Nutrients That Support Eye Health and Help Protect Your Vision

 Since the human body does not make vitamin C, it must be consumed as part of the diet.
 Some of the best sources of vitamin C are citrus fruits, peppers, broccoli, and kale.

 Like vitamin C, this essential nutrient is also an important antioxidant in the eye that helps neutralize free radicals.
 If left alone, over time free radicals can break down healthy tissue and impair long-term eye health.

 Vitamin E deficiency is fairly common, since some of the best sources aren’t foods that people eat a lot of.
 To increase the vitamin E in your diet, try eating more sunflower seeds and oil, almonds, hazelnuts, peanuts, avocados, and spinach.

-Zinc is a trace mineral that is found in high concentrations in the eye.
+This trace mineral is found in high concentrations in the eye.
 It plays a critical role in transporting vitamin A—another nutrient that supports eye health—to the retina.
-Zinc deficiency has been linked to preserving normal night vision.
+Zinc has been linked to preserving normal night vision.
 Dietary sources of zinc include oysters, red meat, shellfish, beans, and nuts.